-B) Consideration of a just and orderly transition in accelerating decarbonization.

-Green technologies alone are simply not sufficient for promoting an orderly transition,

-- C) Financing or stakeholder involvement support for several pilot cases with transition finance in Asia.
+- B) Consideration of a just and orderly transition in accelerating decarbonization.
+Green technologies alone are simply not sufficient for promoting an orderly transition, especially in developing parts of Asia (for example, those with a high dependency on coal and growing demand).
+It is important to recognize that a mix of green and transition technologies is most likely to optimize overall costs and avoid abrupt dislocations.
+It is also important to balance the pace of transition with respect to other legitimate concerns, such as impact on employment prospects and standard of living. - C) Financing or stakeholder involvement support for several pilot cases with transition finance in Asia.
 Success stories can be used as a reference for subsequent projects, which will scale up transition finance.
-It is important for stakeholders to support the transition consistently to create a reference case through provision of, for example: - > Support or incentives for both large corporations and small and medium enterprises to create decarbonization strategies - Proof-of-concept transition projects supported by the government or led by government entities - > Alignment of developmental finance institutes' strategies - Public financing support such as concessional finance, equity injection, ECA finance, financial incentives and broader risk-sharing (blended finance) - > Incentives for corporations and financial institutions (such as warranty periods and de-risking for financial institutions, carbon credits for corporation) - > A database or digital platform for successful decarbonization projects
+It is important for stakeholders to support the transition consistently to create a reference case through provision of, for example: - Support or incentives for both large corporations and small and medium enterprises to create decarbonization strategies - Proof-of-concept transition projects supported by the government or led by government entities - > Alignment of developmental finance institutes' strategies - Public financing support such as concessional finance, equity injection, ECA finance, financial incentives and broader risk-sharing (blended finance) - > Incentives for corporations and financial institutions (such as warranty periods and de-risking for financial institutions, carbon credits for corporation) - > A database or digital platform for successful decarbonization projects